kristofrabay/web_scraping/README.md

 - Dataframe stored in RDS
 - WordCloud with top words in news headlines

+2: Collect jobs data (compensation) for US market from PayScale

+- R code to scrape all job links
+- Dataframe stored in RDS

 2: Collect stock price from NASDAQ, store in dfs in different folders, automate date-saving
 - fromJSON in R
 - tbc